openstack/networking-midonet/devstack/README.rst

 ------------------------------------------------

 1. Download DevStack
-2. Copy the sample local.conf.sample_net_only file over to the devstack directory as local.conf.
+2. Copy the sample local.conf.sample file over to the devstack directory as local.conf.
 3. Run ``stack.sh``

 Note that with these configurations, only the following services are started::